 With the constantly evolving threat landscape and an expanding mobile workforce, protecting data at all times has never been more challenging or critical.
 Lost or stolen Flash drives remain a massive point of exposure for sensitive data if they are not encrypted, thus opening a host of negative consequences including non-compliance, fines, financial loss and lack of customer and partner confidence and trust.
 More recently, removable media has been at the center of major security events ― as a vehicle of infection in the case of the infamous Stuxnet worm, and as a data exfiltration vector associated with the Flame virus.

 The compromise of classified data on maximum security, non-Internet connected PCs via malware hidden on USB drives has also been reported.
 In one case stemming from Flash drives found at a military location, the drives were infected with malware which, once plugged into a computer, secretly collected data based on specific keywords.
-The documents were hidden within a secret folder on the USB drive until it was connected to an Internet-enabled computer again, at which point the documents were sent to certain IP addresses traced back to the attackersí home country.
+The documents were hidden within a secret folder on the USB drive until it was connected to an Internet-enabled computer again, at which point the documents were sent to certain IP addresses traced back to the attackers’ home country.

-Corporate end users can easily and immediately access ESETís malware protection upon initialization of the Kingston secure USB Flash drives with a strong password.
+Corporate end users can easily and immediately access ESET’s malware protection upon initialization of the Kingston secure USB Flash drives with a strong password.
 There is no need for management configuration, making it easy for the end user and saving the IT department valuable setup time.
 Upon logging in and entering a password, the ESET engine scans for spyware, Trojans, worms, rootkits, and viruses, without conflicting with the host resident anti-virus software, then notifies the user to take action if malware is detected.
 It also provides automatic hourly updates when an Internet connection is available.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.